 Construction in progress and land are not depreciated.
-An item of property, plant and equipment is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
+An item of operating fixed assets derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of profit or loss when the asset is derecognized.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the depreciation period or method, as appropriate, and are treated as changes in accounting estimates.
-The cost of replacing a part of an item of property, plant and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Group, and its cost can be measured reliably.
+The cost of replacing a part of an item of operating fixed assets is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Group, and its cost can be measured reliably.
 The carrying amount of the replaced part is derecognized.
-The costs of the day-to-day servicing of property, plant and equipment are recognized in profit or loss as incurred.
+The costs of the day-to-day servicing of operating fixed assets are recognized in profit or loss as incurred.

-The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
+The residual values, useful lives and methods of depreciation of operating fixed assets are reviewed at each financial year end and adjusted prospectively, if appropriate.